etscrivner/turkleton/README.rst

 Features
 --------

-The existing Python APIs for Mechanical Turk are thin wrappers at best - we can do better.

-Turkleton aims to leverage the expressive powers of Python to improve the whole situation.
-While still under active development, the main features are:
+Turkleton aims to leverage the expressive powers of Python to make using Mechanical Turk easier.
+The highlights are:

-* Simple interface for defining tasks from pre-built layouts.
+* Simple interface to define human intelligence tasks (HITs).
-* Simple interface for defining schema of assignment results.
+* Define schemas for your results before downloading them.
 * Easily upload tasks in batches.
 * Easily download and validate assignments.

 Examples
 --------

-In turkleton there are several objects to be aware of: Tasks, HITs, and Assignments.
-A Task is a template from which HITs are created.
-A HIT corresponds to HIT in the Amazon Mechanical Turk API and represents an uploaded Task.
-Assignments are contained within HITs.
-An individual Assignment represents the set of answers submitted by a single worker.
-A HIT can have many Assignments.
+Some basic terminology is required to get up and running with Turkleton.

+A Task is a Human Intelligence Task (HIT).
+To get started with Turkleton you should first create a layout for your task in Mechanical Turk.
+You then provide your layout ID to turkleton as part of your task definition.

+Assignments contain the answers given by a turker to the questions in your task.
+An assignment defines the schema for the answers.
+Turkleton then uses your assignment to parse and validate the answers it receives.

 Setting Up Your Connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+The first thing you need to do is setup your connection to Mechanical Turk.

 Turkleton uses a per-process global connection.
-It should be initialized before you attempt to upload or download anything.
-You can initialize it like so:
+You should always initialize it before you attempt to upload or download anything.
+You initialize it like so:

 .. code-block:: python